 These are just a few of the many wonderful cities that dot the marvelous US of A. There are many more!
 If you head over to the land of the free and the home of the brave, remember to make the most of your time there.
 It is such an inspiring destination, with so much to offer.
 Immerse yourself completely and you will return home a richer person, that’s for sure!

-RELATED: You can join Expat Explore on a tour of the USA and Canada!
+Related: You can join Expat Explore on a tour of the USA and see some of these sights for yourself!